John Beddington

 Sir John Rex Beddington (born 13 October 1945) is a British population biologist and senior adviser at the Oxford Martin School, and was previously Professor of Applied Population Biology at Imperial College London, and the UK Government Chief Scientific Adviser from 2008 until 2013.

 Education

 Beddington was educated at Monmouth School in south-east Wales, close to the English border.
 He then attended the London School of Economics, gaining a BSc degree in economics in 1967, and later an MSc degree in 1968.
 In 1973 he was awarded a PhD degree from the University of Edinburgh.

 Research and career

 Beddington's research applies biology and economics to the sustainable management of natural resources.

 From 1968 to 1971 Beddington was a research assistant at the University of Edinburgh.
+Among his first published work was a report analysing a survey of motivations of blood donors which appeared as an appendix to Richard Titmuss' 1970 book The Gift Relationship.
 From 1971 to 1984 he was a lecturer in population biology at the University of York.

 Oxford Martin School

 Beddington was part of the Oxford Martin School from May 2013 until 2018.
 He served as the senior advisor to Professor Ian Goldin, the School's Director.
 The Oxford Martin School is made up of a community of more than 200 researchers, working to address the most pressing global challenges and opportunities of the 21st century.